 3 Methods To Use Wood Chips in an Electric Smoker

 Wood Chip Tray Method

 Let the temperature heat up for about 30 to 45 minutes.
-You should use a thermometer probe to measure the internal temperature of your smoker.
+It would be best if you used a thermometer probe to help you measure and regulate the internal temperature of your smoker.

 Fill up the water tray in your smoker to keep the food moist.
 You might also want to add herbs and other spices to the water to increase the moisture and taste of the smoking chamber environment.